 A few years after the Nasrids fled to North Africa, the soon-to-be-Spaniards followed.
 Portugal had already blazed this trail, conquering the Moroccan city of Ceuta (which now belongs to Spain) in 1415 and then attempting to conquer Tangier in 1437.
 Over the next few decades after 1492, Spanish forces captured the city of Melilla (still Spanish today) in 1497, the Algerian city of Oran in 1509, the Algerian city of Béjaïa and the Libyan city of Tripoli in 1510, and the Tunisian island of Djerba in 1521.
 Apart from Melilla, all of these conquests were lost to the Ottomans, who suddenly (and not coincidentally) took a newfound interest in North Africa, by the end of the 16th century

-Apart from putting the cap on the Reconquista, in itself important, the surrender of Granada and the consolidation of all of what would become modern Spain gave Ferdinand and Isabella the space to consider a far more ambitious project: the search for a sea route to the Far East that could bypass both Ottoman control over the eastern Mediterranean and Portuguese control over the “around Africa” route.
+Apart from putting the cap on the Reconquista, in itself important, the surrender of Granada and the consolidation of all of what would become modern Spain gave Ferdinand and Isabella the opportunity to consider a new and particularly ambitious project: the search for a sea route to the Far East that could bypass both Ottoman control over the eastern Mediterranean and Portuguese control over the “around Africa” route.
 We all know where that led.